-Avoid pressurizing the filtrate side of "NHPA Series".
+Avoid pressurizing the filtrate side of "NHP210 Series".

 Install the screen with openings of 3.0 mm or under before the membrane tank.
-Mesh type screen is recommended.
+In case of receiving wastewater with fibrous debris such as raw sewage without primary clarifier, select mesh type for the screen device.
 Overflow or waste carryover must be avoided at all the time.